 The most exciting part about this change is that every character I roll can experience a different questline and area.
 I can jump through an entire expansion with one character to hit max level rather than having to go through all six.

 World of Warcraft: Shadowlands customization

-World of Warcraft: Shadowlands is making some incredible updates to character customization, including the ability for currently existing toons to change their gender for free.
-Outside of that, every standard race will be given new options, including additional skin tones, faces, hairdos, eye colors and more.
+World of Warcraft: Shadowlands made some incredible updates to character customization, including the ability for currently existing toons to change their gender for free.
+Outside of that, every standard race has been given new options, including additional skin tones, faces, hairdos, eye colors and more.